VimsRocz/IMU/README.md

 #### run_method_only_cli.py

 `run_method_only_cli.py` extends the helper above with a selectable method and prints the same summary table as `run_triad_only_cli.py`.
-The MATLAB function `run_method_only` now mirrors this behaviour purely within MATLAB by calling `run_all_datasets_matlab` with the chosen method.
-No Python interpreter is required for the MATLAB workflow:
+The script now calls `run_all_methods.py` under the hood so the behaviour matches the full batch runner.
+The MATLAB function `run_method_only` mirrors this behaviour purely within MATLAB via `run_all_datasets_matlab` and therefore requires no Python
+interpreter:

 ```bash
 python src/run_method_only_cli.py --method SVD